muhdzaki22/Furniture-management-website/README.md

-"need to use tomcat and eclips to open"
+need to use tomcat and eclips to run smoothly